Peruchazhi: Plot

 Jagannathan is also looking for a girl to marry.
 He meets a prostitute, Jessy and they fall in love.
 Kory's poll numbers are rising rapidly because of Jagannathan's tactics.
 One night though, Sunny and Kory visit him with bad news.
 Sunny tells him that a compromising video of Kory and a girl has been leaked; although all copies have been destroyed, the original is believed to be in Hope's vault room.
 Jagannathan takes the video from Hope's house, giving Sunny the message that the tape has been destroyed.
-The election campaign is declared over, and John Kory is certain to win.
+The election campaign is declared over, and Kory is certain to win.
 When Sunny learns that the campaign has overshot the budget, they decide to withhold Jagannathan's fee.
 Sunny promises that if he makes the campaign cost-effective, he will be considered for a cabinet post.

 Jagannathan asks for his fee one last time, saying that he needs it to ransom Jessy's child, but Sunny dismisses him.
-Knowing that he has been cheated, Jagannathan warns Sunny that he will make Kory lose the election the following day.
+Knowing that he has been cheated, Jagannathan warns Sunny that he will make Kory loses the election the following day.
 He comes with the money, but it is not known where it came from.
-Kory loses the election, which is a shock to the Republican Party.
+Kory loses the election and Hope wins and becomes the governor, which is a shock to the Republican Party.
 Jagannathan calls Sunny and tells him that he joined Andy and Hope, who paid his fee.
 With Dupli's help, Jagannathan replaced the voting machines with duplicates.
 The video was not completely destroyed as Jabbar had made a copy, which was then released to the media.
 Jagannathan and his friends return to India with Jessy, and he opens his sports academy.